Neit-Inc/CoinBase-Wallet-cplusplus-js-API-Wallet-Storage-Web-Browser-Multi-Crypto-Secure-Gui/README.md

 Furthermore, a stolen PC or a hard-drive crash could also see you waving bye-bye to your digital treasure.

-Used with care, a cash wallet can protect you from these possibilities.
+Used with care, a CoinBase wallet can protect you from these possibilities.

 ![](https://github.com/cold-wallet/cold-wallet.github.io/raw/dev/resources/screen3.png)